cristianANV/You-Don-t-Know-JS---Espa-ol/scope & closures/ch1.md

 ((Without such a concept, a program could perform some tasks, but they would be extremely limited and not terribly interesting.))

-Sin embargo el incluir variables en nuestro programa deriva en las siguientes interesantes preguntas, las cuales vamos a responder: ¿Dónde *viven* estas variables?
+Sin embargo el incluir variables en nuestro programa deriva en las siguientes preguntas interesantes, las cuales vamos a responder: ¿Dónde *viven* estas variables?
 Es decir, ¿Dónde están almacenadas?
 Y sobre todo, ¿Cómo nuestro programa las busca cuando las necesita?

 ((But the inclusion of variables into our program begets the most interesting questions we will now address: where do those variables *live*?
 In other words, where are they stored?
 And, most importantly, how does our program find them when it needs them?))